-Dr Peter Wallace is a retired anaesthetic consultant from the Western Infirmary in Glasgow and a Past President of the Association of Anaesthetists.
-He was a specialist in intensive care and cardiac surgery, and helped to establish the emergency patient transport service in Scotland.
-In this interview he discusses his career in clinical work, and in ‘administration and politics’ with various Associations and Committees.
+Dr Peter Wallace is a retired consultant anaesthetist from the Western Infirmary in Glasgow and a Past President of the Association of Anaesthetists.
+He was a specialist in intensive care and cardiac surgery and helped to establish the emergency ITU transport service in Scotland.
+In this interview he discusses his career in clinical work and in administration and politics with various Associations and Committees

 “Can you help me get a job in anaesthetics?”

 “I then went on to do six months in obstetrics and eventually got my D.Obs.and I think at that stage I was drifting towards being a GP.
 I didn’t want to settle down yet, and thought what else can I do?
 My girlfriend at that time, later my wife, had started anaesthetics in another hospital in Glasgow a year before and she was quite enjoying it and when I was two-thirds through my obstetrics job and didn’t have anything coming up, I phoned Graham McNab in Kilmarnock and asked ‘Can you help me get a job in anaesthetics?’
 He’d come from the Royal in Glasgow and he knew the Professor there and phoned on my behalf and I got interviewed.”